Tony Revolori: Early life

 Revolori was born and raised in Anaheim, California.
-His parents, Sonia and Mario Quiñonez, are from Jutiapa, Guatemala.
+His parents, Sonia and Mario Quiñónez, are from Jutiapa, Guatemala.
 His father was an actor during his earlier years in Guatemala.
-Revolori's brother, Mario Quiñonez (also known as Mario Revolori), is also an actor.
-Born Anthony Quiñonez, he adopted "Revolori", the surname of his paternal grandmother.
-Revolori has a younger brother, Benjamin Revolori, who portrayed a younger version of his character, Prince Graydon, in the Disney+ series Willow.
+Revolori's brother, Mario Quiñónez, better known as Mario Revolori, is also an actor.
+Born Anthony Quiñónez, he adopted "Revolori", the surname of his paternal grandmother.

 Career

 Revolori began his career as a child actor, getting his first role at age two, in a baby food commercial.
 His first major role was as the young Zero Moustafa in Wes Anderson's comedy The Grand Budapest Hotel.
 In 2014, he was named one of the best actors under the age of twenty by IndieWire.

 Revolori played Flash Thompson in the 2017 Marvel Cinematic Universe superhero film Spider-Man: Homecoming and its 2019 sequel.
-Because of his casting, and the fact that the character was re-imagined as not a stereotypical jock bully, Revolori received hate mail and death threats from certain fans of the comics.
+Because of his casting, and the fact that the character was re-imagined as something other than a stereotypical jock bully, Revolori received hate mail and death threats from certain fans of the comics.
 In 2021, Revolori returned in the third film Spider-Man: No Way Home.
 He also had a lead role in Hannah Fidell's comedy The Long Dumb Road, opposite Jason Mantzoukas.

 On June 17, 2022, Revolori appeared on a self-titled skit off of rapper Logic's seventh studio album Vinyl Days, in which he is calling to confirm a movie night with the artist.

 In July 2022, Nickelodeon announced that Revolori would voice the character Deuce Gorgon in the 2022 animated reboot series Monster High.
-In 2023, he co-starred in the horror film Scream VI.
+In 2023, he appeared in the horror film Scream VI.

+Personal life

+Revolori has dyslexia.
+He had a past relationship with filmmaker and musician Mariah Morgenstern (stage name Myah).

 Awards

-In 2018, Revolori was awarded an Impact Award by the National Hispanic Media Coalition for his “Outstanding Performance in a Motion Picture”.
+In 2018, Revolori was awarded an Impact Award by the National Hispanic Media Coalition for his "Outstanding Performance in a Motion Picture".